hunter-teacher-cert/currdev-work-AlanaY11/04_language.md

 ### Rate the complexity of the syntax?

-Although Processing’s default programming language is Java other programming modes may be downloaded
+Although Processing’s default programming language is Java other programming modes may be downloaded.
+Since Java is the default language, Java has a

 ### Strengths

-The flexibility and ability to create art, computational artifacts and animated art is an asset and makes learning the program more engaging, especially for neurodiverse students that I teach.
+The flexibility and ability to create art, computational artifacts and animated art is an asset.
+It makes learning the program more engaging, especially for neurodiverse students that I teach, who love drawing and art.

-How would you utlilize the strengths in the class?
-I would utilize this art-based feature of the program to motivate students to stick with learning the program when they get frustrated and use art samples
+### How would you utlilize the strengths in the class?

+I would utilize this art-based feature of the program to motivate students.
+I think this art-based aspect of the language will motivate students to stick with learning the language when they get frustrated.
+I will also start the course with a gallery walk of some of the art work created with Processing.

 ### Weaknesses: How would you mitigate the weaknesses in the class?